D3vl0per/Twitch-watcher/README.md

  - Discord at [https://discord.gg/s8AH4aZ](https://discord.gg/s8AH4aZ)

 ## Disclaimer
-These codes for educational and research purposes only.
+This code is for educational and research purposes only.
 Do not attempt to violate the law with anything contained here.
-I will not be responsible for your any illegal actions.
+I will not be responsible for any illegal actions.
 Reproduction and copy is authorised, provided the source is acknowledged.